-The correct direction of pump rotation is counterclockwise when facing the impeller.
-If the pump is operated in the wrong direction, the impeller could become loosened from the shaft and seriously damage the pump.
+The correct direction of pump rotation is indicated by an arrow on the pump body, and on the accompanying decal.
+If the pump is operated in the wrong direction, the impeller could become loosened from the shaft and aseriously damage the pump.